Cruise Advice For the Best Palermo Port Experience

 If you’re deciding which beach to visit, comparing distance and travel time makes planning much easier.
 It also helps to see your options side by side before choosing what fits your day.

-Best Beaches Near Palermo Port at a Glance
+Best Beaches at a Glance

 BeachDistance from PortTravel Time (Taxi)Best Known For